H.R. 5486: Tyler Clementi Higher Education Anti-Harassment Act of 2025

 Who benefits from H.R.
 5486?

-The bill specifically includes sexual orientation, gender identity, and intersex traits in the sex-based protections described in the text.
+The bill explicitly names sexual orientation, gender identity, and intersex traits in the harassment protections the policy must cover.

 Who is affected by H.R.
 5486?